Opening Franchise Business in Spain

 Franchise or franchising is a distribution system based on partnership.
 This means that the business idea of a franchisor, which has already been implemented several times, is taken over by you as a franchisee and implemented as a franchise at a new location.
 In addition to the idea, franchising also allows you to benefit from the marketing concept, the corporate design, the rights of use and the suppliers – things that usually take a long time at the beginning of a classical foundation.

-In addition, you receive a range of support services and benefit.
+Also, you receive a range of support services and benefit.
 Your franchisor will also take over the quality management and the constant optimisation or standardisation of the business process.
 Training and further education are also included in the package in good franchising systems.

 As a founder in franchising, you have an ideal start-up aid, because, in addition to these points, which you can simply take over, training and networking opportunities are offered regularly.
 This means that you benefit not only from the know-how of your franchisor but also from the regular exchange with other franchisees.